 What Constitutional Rights Am I Giving Up By Accepting The Plea Offer?

-You have the right, in a federal case, to take the case to trial and have a jury.
+In a federal case, you have the right to take the case to trial and have a jury.
 That is the biggest right that you're giving up, if you accept some sort of a plea bargain.
-Beyond that, you have a whole host of constitutional rights that they're going to want you to give up.
+Beyond that, you have a whole host of constitutional rights that they will want you to give up.

 Why Should I Hire A Federal Defense Attorney If I Plan to Plead Guilty?

 Pleading guilty does not dictate what your sentence is going to be.
-Figuring out what to plead guilty to is important, and figuring out whether you want to plead guilty or go to trial is something that you want to discuss with a criminal defense attorney.
+Figuring out what to plead guilty to is important, and figuring out whether you want to plead guilty or go to trial is something you want to discuss with a criminal defense attorney.

-Deciding whether to file any motions is also something you want to discuss with a criminal defense attorney.
-Your attorney is going to be entitled to submit a sentencing memorandum on your behalf.
+You also want to discuss whether to file any motions with a criminal defense attorney.
+Your attorney will be entitled to submit a sentencing memorandum on your behalf.